BDO-Coding/DOs-Love2D-Scroller-Library/README.md

 	b = blue colour of button
 	text = what the button says
-	page = what page of the menu the button is on action = what page of the menu the button will take you to (you can use minus numbers for events e.g. -1 starts game, also if this is equal to the string "exit" then the program will quit)
+	page = what page of the menu the button is on action = what page of the menu the button will take you to, can be any type of variable (you can use this to set a certain action to trigger an event, if this is equal to the string "exit" then the program will quit)

+ui.setMenuBackground({page = {x}, image/colour = y})
+	page = the page that you want the background to appear on, can be an array of pages image = set this on different page from colour, set this as the name of the image e.g. "test.png" colour = set this on different page from image, set this as an array containing the r g b of the colours e.g. {255,0,145}